 - Make use of tools like sink strainers & grease traps

 - A simple sink strainer can make a huge difference in helping you to ensure that solid food waste is not accidentally washed down your sink.
 Special grease traps can also be fitted in the drainpipes to separate fat, oil and grease from the rest of the wastewater,

 - External drains including drain clearance and minor blockages that you cannot unblock using plungers and drain cleaning materials

 - Minor blockages to sinks and wash hand basins that you cannot unblock using plungers and drain clearing materials

 Dealing with minor blockages to sinks and wash hand basins is your responsibility.
 We will attend to assist if you have followed the steps below and have not been able to clear the blockage, although there may be charges for this if we consider the blockage was caused by you.

-If your manhole is blocked then please call us as it may be the responsibility of United Utilities and we’ll need to contact them on your behalf
+- If the manhole is blocked then please call us as it may be the responsibility of United Utilities and we’ll need to contact them on your behalf